imagineLife/big-site/content/mongo/performance/distributedSystems/repl-sets-with-diff-indexes.md

 - getting reports on delayed consistency data
 - performing complex text searches

+Prep for this rare setup:

+- don't allow these nodes to become primary
+  - priority = 0
+  - hidden
+  - delayed secondary

+If a primary steps down, the main app will not be setup to leverage these specific use-case secondaries.

 ## Preparing Secondary Nodes for Special Cases

 Set the node to have priority `0`.
 This will make it so that the node can not vote.